 SIRA provides a range of services on the island:

 SIRA also works with Council to secure funding for island infrastructure.
 It advocates on a range of issues, including roads and drainage, emergency water, and the Church Point precinct plan, as well as holding community forums on key island issues.
-In addition, SIRA represents the community on onshore committees, including Pittwater Council reference groups and the Church Point Design Group.
+In addition, SIRA represents the community on onshore committees, including Northern Beaches Council reference groups and the Church Point Design Group.

-SIRA, along with the West Pittwater Community Association, negotiated for many years with Pittwater Council and other groups to achieve the acceptance of the current Church Point Plan of Management, which, when implemented, will provide significant improvements to safety, car parking arrangements, and the accessibility of the precinct.
+SIRA, along with the West Pittwater Community Association, negotiated for many years with the former Pittwater Council and other groups to achieve the acceptance of the current Church Point Plan of Management, which, when implemented, will provide significant improvements to safety, car parking arrangements, and the accessibility of the precinct.

 - PO Box 70, Church Point NSW 2105